rkhanso/ultrasonic-garage-park-assist/README.md

   2. Parking Fastflash
   3. Parking Stop

-With Home Assistant, I can set a script for the different two different speeds flasing the overhead light, and an automation so this device is only active when the door is open.
+With Home Assistant, I set a script for the different two different speeds flasing the overhead light, and an automation so this device is only active when the door is open.

 More info to follow.